Arthritis post image 940x675 1

 How to Reduce Inflammation in your Dog Naturally

-Inflammation: The Real Cause Of Canine Arthritis
+Inflammation: The Real Cause of Canine Arthritis

 It was once thought that arthritis was the result of wear and tear, but more recent research shows this isn’t the case.
 Researchers say arthritis may be the result of chronic, low-grade inflammation.
 In fact, chronic, low-grade inflammation isn’t just linked to arthritis.
 It’s now believed to be the cause of virtually every health condition and disease.
 Dr Brent Bauer, director of the Mayo Clinic Complementary and Integrative Medicine Program, says …